September 09, 2025

 The huge investments required for land, water exchange, and other infrastructure can be avoided with powerful and easy biological solutions like Bioflok from Organica Biotech.

-It is a special formulation of microbes that eat the waste and the fish excreta and make the additional feed available for the fish to consume.
+It is a special formulation of microbes that consume waste and fish excreta, thereby making additional feed available for the fish to consume.

-It also eliminates the need for water exchange and prevents water from pollution.
-Thus, the cost of feed can be saved as well.
+It also eliminates the need for water exchange and prevents water from being polluted.

-Furthermore, the probiotics present lead the fight against pathogen attacks, thus protecting diseases in aquaculture.
+Furthermore, the probiotics present lead the fight against pathogen attacks, thus protecting against diseases in aquaculture.

 Also read: